-The Mughals introduced elaborate administrative machinery with a hierarchy of officials, particularly in the field of revenue.
+The Mughals introduced elaborate machinery administrative hierarchy of officials, particularly in the field of revenue.
 The Mughal local administrative system lasted over centuries.
-It was with the collapse of the Mughal strong hold, the British established their hegemony in India.
+It was with the collapse of the Mughal strong hold. the British established their hegemony in India.